-- What can I do to operate my septic system properly? - Conserve water - Repair any and all leaking fixtures - Remember, one thing that a septic system absolutely cannot do is to cause water to cease to exist
+- What can I do to operate my septic system properly? - Conserve water - Repair any and all leaking fixtutres - Again, what is the one thing a Septic System can't do?

 - What can I do to operate my septic system properly? - Be conscientious as to what you should and should not put down the drain.
 Common sense prevails. - Do not damage the drainfield area by vehicular or large animal traffic.
 Do not add or remove soil or otherwise alter the drainfield area.
 Do not over-irrigate in the drainfield area. - Should I use additives?
-(This question comes up often, and the answer is always ???)
+(This question comes up often, and the answer is always...)